I-864 Affidavit of Support for Green Card Application

 1. What is an I-864 Affidavit of Support?

-An I-864 affidavit of support is a signed promise to financially back a green card applicant should they be unable to support themselves.
+An I-864 affidavit of support is a signed promise/contract to financially back a green card applicant should they be unable to support themselves.
 It is executed by completing immigration Form I-864.

 A United States citizen (USC) or lawful permanent resident (LPR) needs to think seriously before pledging to sponsor a green card applicant, as the signed contract is legally binding.
 Moreover, an affidavit of support sponsor will usually need to be a green card holder’s financial backup for many years.